 The Lord’s Perspective About Leaders

 God’s ministry or “job qualifications” are outlined in 1 Timothy 3 and Titus 1.
 These are actually marks of spiritual maturity.
 They define the type of leader God wants.
 These qualifications or marks of spiritual maturity were true of the Abrahams, Moseses and the Davids of our times as well as the more ordinary Stephens, Aquilas, Timothys and Marks.
 God is not looking for perfect men, but men whose pattern of life evidences the marks of godly, spiritual maturity.
 Unfortunately, many good Christian brothers and sisters are selected for leadership for the wrong reasons.
 They do not evidence the marks of spiritual maturity required in 1 Timothy 3 and Titus 1.
 These wonderful brethren may be selected because they are wealthy, politically connected or influential in the church.
 They may be professionals, the social elite, charismatic, educated, church founding fathers or significant donors.
-But if the lives of leaders do not have the marks of spiritual maturity as outlined in 1 Tim.
-3 and Titus 1, then the church has selected leaders whom God has rejected as leaders.
+But if the lives of leaders do not have the marks of spiritual maturity as outlined in 1 Timothy 3 and Titus 1, then the church has selected leaders whom God has rejected as leaders.

 The prophet Samuel had the same problem that we have today.
 The Lord rejected Saul as king over Israel after he had sinned.
 He looked great, but God was not interested.
 Consequently, Samuel went looking for a different king once again.
 He went to the house of Jesse and he saw Eliab and thought this was the new king for Israel (1 Samuel 16:6).
 But the Lord responds in verse 7,